TWCable/grabbit/README.md

 Currently, there is no UI component to this that will give any 'notifications' of the status of the sync.

-Current monitoring is to go to `errors.log` on the CLient and look for the message some thing like :
+Current monitoring is to go to `sync-client.log` on the CLient and look for the message some thing like :

 ```